 - 16 oz organic shiitake mushrooms (or any mushrooms of your choice.
 It is important to buy organic mushrooms as others are usually sprayed with synthetic formaldehyde, to maintain their freshness.)

-- a handful of olives in olive oil
+- 1/4 cup olives in olive oil (a handful)

-- 2 organic sun-dried tomatoes, packed in olive oil (optional)
+- 2 organic sun-dried tomatoes packed in olive oil

 - Peel all the beets, and cut in quarters or cubes of similar sizes (each cube should be about 2 big bites, or the size of stewing beef).